Gandhi-Sagar/Gandhi-Sagar.github.io/about.md

 <br>

-Currently I am based in Pune, India.
+Currently I am based in ~~Pune, India~~ Lexington, KY, USA.

+I am a graduate student at the University of Kentucky, USA.

+### Past

-I work at [Persistent LABS](http://www.persistent.com/) as Senior Software Engineer.
-I am mostly involved in [Computer Vision](https://en.wikipedia.org/wiki/Computer_vision) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) work, solving real world problems in real time.
+I have worked at [Persistent LABS](http://www.persistent.com/) as Senior Software Engineer.
+I was mostly involved in [Computer Vision](https://en.wikipedia.org/wiki/Computer_vision) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) work, solving real world problems in real time.

-##Past
+### In my spare time:

 I have worked on Computer Graphics.
-You can find references some cool demos on projects page.
+You can find references some cool demos on [projects](http://www.sagargandhi.com/projects/) page.
 I have also consulted multiple start ups in articulating development pipeline.

-I also hold a MS degree in Scientific Computing from [Interdesciplinary School of Scientific Computing](http://issc.unipune.ac.in/).
+I have a Masters degree in Scientific Computing from [Interdesciplinary School of Scientific Computing](http://issc.unipune.ac.in/).

 I am interested in working with smart people, using cutting edge technology, and solving real life problems.
 So feel free to get in touch at gandhi.sagar.gs@gmail.com